lazy-media/public/Authentik/Applications-&-Providers/Readme.md

         - Under `Applications` either double click any applications on the left side, or Select on the Left Side, and press the `>` in the center column to move to the right side.
 The right side tells Authentik which applications you want available externally.
     - Click `Update`.

-## Expanded Application & Provider Setup
+## Expanded Application & Proxy Provider Setup

 - Login to your Authentik Admin Account
 - Navigate to `Applications > Providers`